eclipse-archived/ceylon-lang.org/documentation/1.1/reference/repository/maven.md

 Maven modules frequently bundles things that should not be made visible, such as other modules or tests, that you may want to exclude.

-For all these reasons, we created a temporary measure that lets you override Maven module descriptors in a single location, called the Maven `overrides.xml` file, which lets you:
+For all these reasons, we created an experimental measure that lets you override Maven module descriptors in a single location, called the Maven `overrides.xml` file, which lets you:

 - replace a module import by another version (for all modules)